Xavose/NeverwinterNights/1 City Of Neverwinter/2 The Peninula District/Peninsula District.md

 https://www.dndbeyond.com/encounters/1eab924e-4655-4f30-9740-a258ff9b5418

-Once the fight is over **Captain****Kalgarat** will thank the party for their timely assistance.
+Once the fight is over **Captain** **Kalgarat** will thank the party for their timely assistance.
 He is happy to inform the party of the following facts:

 - Two nights ago their was a riot in the prison that could be heard within the city streets.
 After the riot ended, prisoners began taking to the streets in organized raid groups.
-- The raid groups have been taking over various sections of the district.
-They have holdings in the following locations:
-  - Sewars
-  - The Tanglebrook Estate
+- The players need to find a way to get into the prison and figure out what is going on.
+- The captain also asks them to help investigate either the sewers or the tanglebrook estate
+  - Sewers: The escaped prisoners seem to have created a base of operations there.
+Captain Kalgarat does not like the smell of it.
+  - Tanglebrook Estate: Reports say that undead creatures are roaming the tangle brook estate, find out what is going on and save lady tanglebrook if possible.
+She is a linch pinn of the Peninsula District.

 Further more, if the escaped sorcerer is allowed ot live and interogated the party can succeed on a DC 15 CHA check to learn the following information.